top of page

 Why do we use plastic for everything?

 Scott: And we use plastic for all sorts of things that are more durable than maybe a, you know, plastic water bottle.
-Is there any interesting story about how single-use plastics have developed, or any turning points where our dependence on single-use plastic kind of exploded?
+Is there any interesting story about how single-use plastics have developed, or any turning points where our dependence on single-use plastic exploded?

 What boosted our consumption of plastics?